Massimo D'Ambrosio

 Massimo D'Ambrosio (born 5 June 2003) is a professional Australian rules footballer with the Hawthorn Football Club in the Australian Football League (AFL), after being initially drafted to the Essendon Football Club.

 Early life and career

 Hailing from Point Cook, Victoria, D'Ambrosio's family are of Italian heritage.

 D'Ambrosio began his football career with the Point Cook Football Club.
 He was selected for the Western Jets development program and later became a VFL top up player in case of Covid protocols in 2022.
 He displayed his elite kicking while starring for the Young Guns, with high possessions games in successive weeks.
-He was educated at Maribyrnong College as part of their selective sports academy.
+He was educated at Lumen Christi Catholic Primary school, then Maribyrnong College as part of their selective sports academy.